paterlinimatias/utu-javascript-sdk/README.md

 $ npm install --save utu
 ```

-### Constants
+### Platform Flagging

+Every platform has its own unique peculiarities.
+As a starting point, therefore,
+we give you an option to flag the platform via an uTu.constant.

-Contants are used so you know you have the correct value needed for uTu to process the request.
+Constants are used so you know you have the correct value needed for uTu to process the request.
 We mainly use this for the platforms we support, which are as follows:

 - MESSENGER
 - KIK
 - ALEXA
 - SLACK
+- ...

 you can access the constants via an import